vrajhk01/keka-extension/README.md

 FEATURES

 - Real-time tracking of effective, gross, and break time
-- Hoverable attendance logs with grouped punch-in/out entries
+- Attendance logs can be seen directly on Hover, without the need to reload the whole site
-- Work completion progress bar with percentage (up to 2 decimals)
+- Work completion progress bar with percentage
-- Progress label automatically changes to 'Completed' at 100%
 - Browser notification when work duration is completed
-- Manual refresh for attendance logs without reloading Keka
 - Customizable working hours and break handling
-- Punch In / Punch Out status indicator on profile icon
+- Clock In / Clock Out status indicator on profile icon
+- Manual refresh for attendance logs and clock in/out status without reloading Keka
 - Works outside Attendance page
 - Adapts to Keka light/dark theme and 12/24-hour format